-INSTRUCTIONS FOR FILING AN UNCONTESTED COMPLAINT FOR DIVORCE WITHOUT CHILDREN
+INSTRUCTIONS FOR FILING AN UNCONTESTED COMPLAINT FOR DIVORCE WITH NO PROPERTY, NO CHILDREN, AND SHORT MARRIAGE

-Use these instructions to ask the court to issue a divorce decree when both spouses agree on all issues to end the marriage, including how to divide property and debt of the marriage.
+Use these instructions to ask the court to issue a divorce decree when both spouses agree on all issues to end the marriage.
 Both spouses must sign the form and all required attachments to use the uncontested complaint.
+In addition, you must fulfill all of the following criteria: